 Event: INDY NXT by Firestone Grand Prix, 35 laps or 55 minutes

-Notes & Nuggets: Marco Andretti won the inaugural race for INDY NXT by Firestone at the Indianapolis Motor Speedway road course in 2005, when the race was known as the Liberty Challenge and run in June during the United States Grand Prix Formula One race.
+Notes & Nuggets: Marco Andretti won the inaugural edition of INDY NXT running on the Indianapolis Motor Speedway road course back in 2005, when the race was known as the Liberty Challenge and run in June.
 A break happened from 2008-13, with its return moving to the Month of May.

-In 21 races, there have been 19 different winners.
+In 20 races, there have been 18 different winners.
 The only drivers to record multiple trips to Victory Lane are Colton Herta (2018, Race 1, Race 2) and Linus Lundvqist (2021, Race 1; 2022, Race 2).
-Additionally, Danial Frost, who won the opening round of last year’s doubleheader, is the only driver in the field this year that has a chance to join Herta and Lundqvist.
+The only driver in the field this year that has a chance to join Herta and Lundqvist is Danial Frost, who won the opening round of last year’s doubleheader.

-Fourteen of the winners started from pole.
+Thirteen of the winners have started from pole.
 The furthest back anyone has started and gone on to victory was fifth, Dean Stoneman’s starting spot en route to victory in the second race of the 2016 doubleheader.

 Andretti Autosport has scored seven victories, most of any team, but hasn’t done so since Robert Megennis took the win in Race 1 in 2019.
 HMD Motorsports has won the last four races on the IMS road course.

-A win at the Brickyard’s road course doesn’t promise a title at year’s end.
-Only three times has the winner gone on to claim the championship (Ed Jones, 2016; Kyle Kaiser, 2017; Lundqvist, 2022).
+Winning at The Brickyard’s road course doesn’t promise a title at year’s end, as only three times has the winner gone on to claim the championship (Ed Jones, 2016; Kyle Kaiser, 2017; Lundqvist, 2022).
 However, 10 of the 18 race winners have gone on to compete in the NTT INDYCAR SERIES, and that least includes Andretti, Matthew Brabham, Jack Harvey, Herta, Jones, Kaiser, Alex Lloyd, David Malukas, Hideki Mutoh and Rinus VeeKay.